Becoming an ESL teacher can actually be a very simple process.

 1. Common Questions Aspiring ESL Teachers Confront

-There are a couple common questions that can be found far and wide on ESL teaching forums on the Internet.
+There are a couple of common questions that can be found far and wide on ESL teaching forums on the Internet.

 Many aspiring ESL teachers have a nose for research, and they want to make sure that they are on the right path.
 It can be a frightening prospect to leave your present life for another career abroad.
 Especially if you have never taught before, don’t speak the local language or aren’t sure how good your English needs to be in order to teach.